Phineas05/TwitchEmotes/README.md

 ## License

-TwitchEmotes is licensed under the [MIT License](https://github.com/Phineas05/TwitchEmotes/blob/master/LICENSE).
+TwitchEmotes is licensed under the MIT License.
+See the [LICENSE](https://github.com/Phineas05/TwitchEmotes/blob/master/LICENSE) file for details.

 ## Credits